 Colin is a Consulting Editor of the Cayman Islands Law Reports.
 He is also a member of the Grand Court Rules Committee and the Insolvency Rules Committee.

-1994 - Admitted as an English solicitor and subsequently as a solicitor-advocate (does not practise as an English solicitor)
+1994 - Admitted as an English solicitor and subsequently as a solicitor-advocate (not practising)

 1999 - Admitted as an attorney-at-law in the Cayman Islands